svalinn/Cubit-plugin/README.md

 Svalinn plugins and command extensions for Cubit
 =================================================

-The plugin has been tested and is confirmed to work with various Corefoam Cubit versions up to 2021.5 and versions of Cubit up to 15.8.
+The plugin has been tested and is confirmed to work with versions of Corefoam Cubit up to 2021.5 and versions of Cubit up to 15.8.

 Install Cubit
 ==============